ldalzotto/Engine/README.md

 # Welcome

-From Scratch is a 3D engine created as a personal project and coded in C++. <br/>
+This project is a 3D engine created as a personal project and coded in C++. <br/>
 The engine features :

 * 3D scene hierarchy manipulation.